sengkchu/sengkchu.github.io/_posts/2018-DataScience/2018-03-18-InvestigatingtheGenderWageGap.md

 ### 4.0 - Data Analysis and Visualizations

-In this section, we are going to use the data to answer the questions stated in the [introduction section](#1.0---Introduction).
+In this section, we are going to use the data to answer the questions stated in the introduction.

 #### 4.1 - Overview of the gender gap